trinjo1229/Excel_Project_for_Data_Analytics/Project_2-Analysis/README.md

 # 🟪 Introduction
 ## Questions to Analyze
 1. Do more skills earn you more money?
-2. What's the average salary for different data positions across different locations?
+2. What's the average salary for different data positions across different countries?
-3. What are the top 10 request skills in data?
+3. What are the top 10 requested skills in data?
 4. What's the average for those top 10 skills?

 ## Excel Skills Used